Online HR Toolkit

 Here are our 7 Easy Steps to creating a ‘Work at Home’ Policy:

-Every employee is different and you need to be able to recognise which of your workers will be productive working from home.
+Every employee is different, and you need to be able to recognise which of your workers will be productive working from home.
 The people who need a strict routine to produce results may not be best suited to home working.

-Depending on the nature of your business you may have to provide your employee with extra technology for their home.
-For example are you going to ask them to use their own computer or will you supply a laptop?
+Depending on the nature of your business, you may have to provide your employee with extra technology for their home.
+For example, are you going to ask them to use their own computer, or will you supply a laptop?

 Employers have different levels of responsibility for employees working from home; you might need to include language in your policy that allows you to access their home to review hazard risks.

-Information and documentation from your organisation will be trusted to the employee outside of the company.
+Information and documentation from your organisation will be entrusted to the employee outside of the company.
 It’s not just the employee you need to think about, what about other people entering their home?
 And how do you regain documents if the working relationship ends?

 Many organisations use software that tracks employee input, but if this isn’t suitable for your line of work, how will you ensure your employees are working to optimum levels?
 You should think about how often you will need contact with home workers, even if it’s just by email.